In this article:

 The ideal time for sending a Customer Effort Score survey is immediately after your customer has completed the action or interaction you’re trying to measure, be that your online Help Center or your phone support hotline.

-Look to deploy CES is in situations where you’d anticipate there may be some roadblocks for customers.
-These moments will offer great learning experiences for your team and help you smooth out any bumps in the customer lifecycle.
+Look to deploy CES is in situations where you anticipate roadblocks for customers.
+These moments offer great learning experiences for your team and can help you smooth out any bumps in the customer lifecycle.

-- An email or SMS survey directly after a support conversation
+- An email directly after a support conversation

 - A web survey following a search in your Help Center

-- An email survey sent a week after an instructional manual is purchased
+- An email survey sent a week after a training event

-- A web or email survey deployed to active users after a website update
+- A survey deployed to active users after a app update